First I must preface that this post isn’t just for women. Men, you have strong intuitions as well. So listen up humans.

 Throughout high school and college, during years of distractions and partying, I fell out of touch with my intuition.
-I was reacting to the world around me and make decisions from a less-intuitive space, and a more ego-driven space.
-Oftentimes I would feel “Confused” or “stuck” not knowing what decision to make, but really I was just blocking my own inner voice that had the answers all along.
+I was reacting to the world around me and making decisions from a less-intuitive space, and a more ego-driven space.
+Oftentimes I would feel “confused” or “stuck” not knowing what decision to make, but really I was just blocking my own inner voice that had the answers all along.
 Over the past three years I have been practicing and training the intuition muscle, if you will.
 You, too, can tune into your deeper center of knowledge and listen for the calm, quiet, still voice within that tells you which route to choose.
 Your intuition can communicate with you through words, feelings, images, sounds, knowing/realizations/insights, etc.

 So how do we tap into this infinite source of all-knowing ancient and ancestral knowledge?
 Try these steps out on your own: